Bramhall High School: History

-The school opened as Bramhall County Grammar School on Seal Road in 1967 as a co-educational three-form entry grammar school.
+The school opened as Bramhall County Grammar School on Seal Road in 1967, as a co-educational three-form entry grammar school.

-It became The Bramhall County High School in 1971 with a ten-form entry with a sixth form.
+It became Bramhall County High School in 1971, with a ten-form entry and a sixth form.
 New buildings were added to prepare for the comprehensive intake.
-Until April 1974 it was administered by Cheshire Education Committee.
-By 1973 it had a 12-form entry with around 1400 pupils.
+Until April 1974, it was administered by Cheshire Education Committee.
+By 1973, it had a twelve-form entry, with around 1,400 pupils.

 With the new LEA of Stockport, it became known as Bramhall High School in 1974.
-In 1975 it was a 9-form entry school with around 300 in the sixth form, and again was 12-form entry in 1980.
+In 1975, it was a nine-form entry school, with around 300 in the sixth form; it returned to a twelve-form entry in 1980.
 Similar to Marple Hall School in Marple, the sixth form was closed in the early 1990s.

-Since the introduction of academies under the educational reforms of Michael Gove a few secondary schools in Stockport have opened sixth form centres.
+Since the introduction of academies under the educational reforms of Michael Gove, several secondary schools in Stockport have opened sixth form centres.
 Bramhall High School started the consultation process into opening a sixth form at the school, with the view of opening in September 2015.

 Historic press coverage

-The school came under the spotlight in 2002, when they asked parents of pupils to pay £10 per month to help following cuts in funding from Stockport Education Authority under the Labour government.
+The school came under the spotlight in 2002, when they asked parents of pupils to pay £10 per month to help following cuts in funding from Stockport Education Authority, under the Labour government.